What are the top logo trends for 2023?

 Black and white

-Even in a year that’s embracing the bold monochromatic look, black and white are still just as trendy.
-This color combo is certainly a classic, and it’s always been necessary for your brand, as a black and white version of your logo may be required for applications like printing your logo on company giveaways.
-In 2023 though, more brands are considering leaving color behind altogether for this unmistakably crisp and clear aesthetic.
-Just like in 2022, expect to see more black and white logos pop up as a brand’s primary design in 2023.
+This color combo is certainly a classic, but it’s also a practical choice for brands.
+Every logo should have a black and white version for applications like printing your logo on company giveaways.
+In 2024 though, more brands are considering leaving color behind altogether for this unmistakably crisp and clear aesthetic.
+Just like in 2023, expect to see more black and white logos pop up as a brand’s primary design in 2024.

-Bold colors have been growing in popularity over the last few years, but in 2023, you can expect the saturation to be turned up even higher.
-Vivid neon tones are becoming more prevalent, and these instantly eye-catching, youthful colors can be great for building brand awareness.
-Expect to see hues like acid green and hot pink continue to make their way into logo designs throughout the year.
+Bold colors have been growing in popularity over the last few years, but in 2024, you can expect fluorescent colors to start popping up more and more.
+Vivid neon tones are becoming more prevalent, and these energizing, youthful colors can be great for building brand awareness.
+Expect to see attention-grabbing hues like acid green and hot pink continue to make their way into logo designs throughout the year.

 ‘70s tones

-Sofer shades from the 1970s are also expected to pop up in 2023.
+Earthy shades from the 1970s are also one of the current logo trends for 2024.
 Many of these tones evoke elements of nature and have a laid-back, groovy quality that’s both inviting and warm.
 Avocado green, harvest gold, rust orange, and earthy brown are some of the main colors you’ll find when exploring color trends in this family.

 Are logos always on trend?